flutter/website/src/docs/cookbook/navigation/returning-data.md

 ## 1. Define the home screen

-The home screen will display a button.
-When tapped, it will launch the selection screen!
+The home screen displays a button.
+When tapped, it launches the selection screen.

 <!-- skip -->
 ```dart